 Security with SSL

-Similar to hosting cost, it is surprising that business owners would resist this modest expense to ensure a secure experience for users.
+Similar to hosting costs, it is surprising that business owners would resist this modest expense to ensure a secure experience for users.
 Don’t make this easy mistake.

 The nature of technical SEO has changed dramatically as content marketing has become a much more important strategy.
 We are witnessing the merging of technical web development and user experience design thinking as more people strive for the top position in Google organic search results.